-The Tudor Architecture.
+1. The Tudor Architecture.
 The Tudor style architecture is the treasure that has come from England.
 Beautifully carved with motifs, cornices, and woods, it has a beautiful look and feel.
-And in the Bangalore Palace, you would be finding a lot of nuances of that historical style of architecture offering a learning opportunity to anyone who wants to relish the past.
+In the Bangalore Palace, you would be finding a lot of nuances of that historical style of architecture offering a learning opportunity to anyone who wants to relish the past.

-MG Road.
+3. MG Road.
 It is a very famous hub for shopping around.
-And especially at night time, MG road gets flocked with huge crowd.
-People who love noise and some fun are bound to like this.
-If you are looking for shopping opportunities, then it is a must-visit.
+And especially at night time, MG road gets flocked with a huge crowd.
+People who love some fun are bound to like this.
+If you are looking for shopping opportunities, then too it is a must-visit.
 MG Road is also an excellent opportunity for experiencing the rich local delicacies.

 A royal palace situated in Bangalore, this tourist spot is known for its architecture and mesmerizing beauty.
 Built in the 19th century, it is a wonderful place that attracts a great number of tourists on an annual basis.
-Bangalore is situated at a distance of 2,177 km, 984 km, 1,892 km, 347 km from Delhi, Mumbai, Kolkata and Chennai respectively.
+Bangalore is situated at a distance of 2,177, 984, 1,892, 347 km from Delhi, Mumbai, Kolkata and Chennai respectively.
 Below has been mentioned the best means to reach Bangalore Palace.

 By Air.
 The Bangalore Airport, also known as the Kempegowda International Airport (BLR) is the nearest aerodrome from the palace.
 Named after Kempe Gowda I, who founded Bangalore this airport is situated at an overall distance of 30-35 km from Bangalore Palace.